exoplatform/exo-documentation/docs/Administration.rst

 by the property :ref:`exo.social.spaces.administrators <SpacesAdministration>` in :ref:`exo.properties file <Configuration.eXoConfiguration>` is allowed to manage spaces.

-.. warning:: When the spaces managers group is defined by the two methods i.e. through the interface and
+.. warning:: When the Manage spaces permission is defined both through the interface and
              by configuration and that the values are different, the value in the interface takes precedence.

 .. note:: If the variable is neither defined through the interface nor by configuration, only administrators are